Fab-Hop/coldStartHotel/README.md

 ```

 ### Python
 The project uses Python 3.
-The required libaries are saved to the `requirements.txt` file and can be install with `pip install -r requirements.txt'
+The required libaries are saved to the `requirements.txt` file and can be install with `pip install -r requirements.txt'.

+## Create Recommendations

+### Extract data
+Run the `extractTripAdvisorData.py` script.
+### Combine RecommenderClasses and instances
+Merge the extracted triple with the defined hotel subclasses.
+### Run DL reasoner
+Run a reasoner on the combined file.
+The results are obtained with FaCT 1.6.5.